Alani Nu is one of the newest supplement lines on the market, and they're super popular on Instagram.

 Alani Nu Pre-Workout has a few potential side effects.
 Let's discuss each of them below.

-Like any pre-workout with Beta-alanine, Alani Nu might also cause the itchy or tingling sensation.
+Like any pre-workout with Beta-alanine, Alani Nu might also cause an itchy or tingling sensation.

 The tingling effect starts after 15 minutes and can last up to 30 minutes.